oxfordroadmapping/country-profiles-clean-up-zh_hant/africa/cote-divoire.md

 elephant; national colors: orange, white, green

 ### 國歌
-- `name`: "L'Abidjanaise" (Song of Abidjan)
+- `名稱`: "L'Abidjanaise" (Song of Abidjan)
-- `lyrics/music`: Mathieu EKRA, Joachim BONY, and Pierre Marie COTY/Pierre Marie COTY and Pierre Michel PANGO **note**:  adopted 1960; although the nation's capital city moved from Abidjan to Yamoussoukro in 1983, the anthem still owes its name to the former capital
+- `歌詞／音樂`: Mathieu EKRA, Joachim BONY, and Pierre Marie COTY/Pierre Marie COTY and Pierre Michel PANGO **note**:  adopted 1960; although the nation's capital city moved from Abidjan to Yamoussoukro in 1983, the anthem still owes its name to the former capital

 ### 國家級遺產